Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 Write the same story in three different versions.
 In twenty words, eighty words and 200+ words.
 What are the essential elements of the story?
 What are the interesting details?
 What are the things you may add/change/omit?

 The same story can be told in many different ways.
 For example, news media tell the same story in different tones.
 What gets included/excluded and *how* it's told can make a big difference.
 Traditional stories have many different versions.
 What do you think the author's intention is and What is your interpretation?
 Who is your audience?
+What is the context?

 Once you have a good understanding of the story and what you want to communicate with it,